lucario1001/Nintendo-Homebrew-FAQ/3DS.md

 The NTRboot functions will continue to work, on the cheaper "time-bombed" cards, regardless of the system date or time.

 ***Banwave Questions***

-***GRAB THE IMAGE AND UPLOAD IT TO IMGUR***

 **Q: How do I avoid being banned from network services, or getting caught in a banwave, while using homebrew?**
-A: Here are some tips for avoiding a banwave for using homebrew: (See attached image, and the message below)
+A: Here are some tips for avoiding a banwave for using homebrew: https://i.imgur.com/50p4TNv.png
 1. TURN OFF WIFI
 2. Go to Friend List, click Settings in the corner of the screen, go to settings, and DISABLE Share Currently Playing Game. and blank your Favorite Game.
 3. Go to System Settings -> Internet Settings -> SpotPass -> Sending of System Information; turn it OFF.